carlosbuenosvinos/phparchitect-hexagonal-architecture-article/page.markdown

 ## First approach

-Your company web is still using a ZF1 app (don't laugh) so after some hours of work you get something like:
+Your company web is still ZF1 (don't laugh) so after some hours of work you get something like:

 ~~~~
 ...